-Tracking tigers on elephant back is a cliché of Indian travel, but there are only a few parks these days where you can enjoy this magical experience.
-The most famous of them is Kaziranga, on the banks of the Brahmaputra River in Assam.
-Encompassing a tangle of water courses, marshes, huge tracts of long terai grass and semi-evergreen forest, the reserve boasts one of the highest tiger densities of any in India.
+Kaziranga National Park, on the banks of the Brahmaputra River in Assam, encompasses a tangle of water courses, marshes, huge tracts of long terai grass and semi-evergreen forest, and the reserve boasts one of the highest tiger densities of any in India.

 The stars of the show here, however, are undoubtedly Kaziranga’s one-horned rhinos.
 The park accounts for around two-thirds of the world’s population of this highly endangered mammal, which was nearly rendered extinct by the 1990s by poaching.
 The revival is often cited as a conservation triumph, but it has been hard won.
 To combat poaching the Indian government conferred on park rangers’ powers generally reserved for soldiers attempting to quell civil unrest: in 2015, more poachers were shot dead than rhinos.